 19.10 Dispute Resolution Procedures

 (a) In General.
-Disputes involving matters arising under Section 19 shall be subject to dispute resolution pursuant to Section 13 for all matters arising under Section 19, subject to the disputed invoice resolution procedures in Section 19.7(d) and the limitation on disputes in Section 19.10(d).
+The dispute resolution provisions in Section 13 shall apply to any dispute arising under Section 19 or the RCSA, except that any reference in Section 13 to Market Participants will be read as a references to the RC Customer, and except as provided in Section 19.10(c).

 (b) Timing.
-In the case of a dispute of an RC Services Invoice under Section 19.7, an RC Customer must initiate any good faith negotiation or other dispute resolution remedy under Section 13 within 90 days of the day on which the CAISO provides notice of its resolution of a dispute under Section 19.7.
+An RC Customer that has disputed an RC Services Invoice under Section 19.7 must initiate any good faith negotiation or other dispute resolution remedy under Section 13 within 90 days after the day on which the CAISO provides notice of resolution of the dispute; otherwise, the RC Services Invoice will be binding on the RC Customer.

-(c) Processing Disputes.
-Confirmation and validation of any dispute associated with RC Services shall be managed through the CAISO’s customer inquiry, dispute, and information system and as provided in the Business Practice Manual for RC Services.

-(d) Limitation on Disputes.
-Any claim or dispute that concerns compliance with the NERC Reliability Standards, including the CAISO’s performance of the specific tasks and functions applicable to a Reliability Coordinator, will not be subject to dispute under the CAISO Tariff or the RCSA and may only be initiated and processed by the agency responsible for the enforcement of the NERC Reliability Standards pursuant to the agency rules of practice and procedure applicable to such claim or dispute.
+(c) Limitation on Disputes.
+Claims or disputes asserting that the CAISO or any RC Customer has or is not in compliance with the NERC Reliability Standards, and claims the CAISO failed to perform a specific task or function required of a Reliability Coordinator, will not be subject to resolution under Section 13 of the CAISO Tariff; provided that nothing in this section shall limit the function of the Reliability Coordinator Oversight Committee under its charter established pursuant to Section 19.11.

 19.11 Reliability Coordinator Oversight